How NOT To Revamp Your Brand This Holiday Season

 Packaging Redesign

-If you put Santa on the packaging, does that means your product will sell more?
+If you put Santa on the packaging, does that mean your product will sell more?
 The big brands do it to give a more personalized touch and basically for customer retention.
 Since an amateur brand lacks recognition, it’s not a good idea to change the packaging design theme so early.

 • How Not to Rebrand: Warbutons